 Healthcare in the US can be confusing.
 While you’re a student at NYU, you should consider the NYU Student Health Center to be your first source for health information.
 The Student Health Center is at 726 Broadway in Manhattan and 6 Metrotech in Brooklyn to help you feel your best so you can do your best.
-They provide medical, counseling, pharmacy, disability, and health promotion services to all matriculated students.
+They provide medical, counseling, pharmacy, accessibility, and health promotion services to all matriculated students.
 In addition to scheduling same-day appointments, you can speak with a mental or medical health professional 24 hours a day, 7 days a week by calling the Wellness Exchange at 212-443-9999.

 When you go to the NYU Student Health Center for care, you’ll find doctors, nurses, counselors, psychiatrists, nutritionists, physical therapists, disability specialists, and others, who address your health concerns holistically, and provide you with respectful, responsive, competent care.